Kravchuk-Ekaterina/E.coli-outbreak/labjournal.md

 The “jellyfish count” command takes the following options:

--m or “mer” specifies the length
+-m or “mer” specifies the length <br>
--C tells it to ignore directionality (it treats each read the same as its reverse complement).
+-C tells it to ignore directionality (it treats each read the same as its reverse complement).<br>
--s is an initial estimate for the size of the hash table jellyfish uses, set > genome size -o specifies the name of the output file. choose a name with the k-mer length in it.
+-s is an initial estimate for the size of the hash table jellyfish uses, set > genome size<br>
+-o specifies the name of the output file. choose a name with the k-mer length in it.

 1) Running "jellyfish count" command